David Rose, President

 Joan Seaver Kurze’s interest in anthropology led her to UCLA where she earned her doctorate.
 Her fieldwork on Rapa Nui focused on the modern woodcarvers of the island.
 Joan was the founding President of the EIF and is the author of Ingrained Images, Wood Carvings from Easter Island, the companion book to an exhibition about Easter Island wood carvings at the Maxwell Museum at University of New Mexico in 1997.
 In 2018 Joan published Saints on Easter Island, detailing the history of the woodcarvings in the Church of the Holy Cross on Easter Island.

 Caroline Roe comes to the Easter Island Foundation by way of her passion for tiki and Polynesian pop culture, and has been the liaison with the EIF from Fraternal Order of Moai (FOM) since 2009.
-She is currently President of the FOM.
+She is currently President of the FOM Foundation, the charitable arm of FOM.
 She and her husband Rob visited Rapa Nui in 2008 and enjoyed exploring the island, capturing the beauty of the island through photography, and she looks forward to returning.
 Caroline has a BS from Denison University in Psychology, and an MA from Duke University in Cognitive Psychology, leading to her career in Marketing Research.
 Caroline is a member of the EIF Scholarship Committee.

 Julie Francis, is an archaeologist based in Wyoming.
 She has directed excavations at Clovis Mammoth Caves, Trappers Point, Legend Rock State Petroglyph sites.
 Native American rock art has been her primary research focus since the late 1980s.
 She has had the privilege of working with a variety of tribal representatives to gain a much richer and deeper understanding of rock art from indigenous perspectives and the critical role these sites play in the sacred geography of indigenous religious belief.
 Dr. William T. Mulloy was her undergraduate advisor at the University of Wyoming, and Julie took every class he taught.
 She was fascinated by his perspectives on Polynesian and Rapa Nui prehistory, and was deeply touched to visit Dr. Mulloy’s grave on Easter Island in 2008, and to learn of the reverence and honor in which he is held by the Rapanui people.